How To Prevent Water Coming Through Walls

 After applying a waterproofing treatment, moisture will be prevented from entering the wall almost immediately once dry.
 Emperor Masonry Creme will begin to repel water after 1-2 hours, while Emperor Masonry Paint can take up to two weeks to fully cure.
 During this time however, it will still prevent water absorption, it will simply not visibly 'bead' water.

-As this moisture is prevented, the residual moisture within the property will continue to reduce until the interior walls are dry.
+As this moisture is significantly reduced, the residual moisture within the property will continue to reduce until the interior walls are dry.

 Q. HOW LONG SHOULD I WAIT TO REDECORATE